lammps/lammps/doc/src/Errors_messages.rst

    box, or moved further than one processor's sub-domain away before reneighboring.

+*LU matrix is degenerate*
+For some reason the mass matrix for one of the finite elements defined in your CAC model is ill conditioned.
+Check shape function definitions.

 *MEAM library error %d*
    A call to the MEAM Fortran library returned an error.